diegocardenast/pp5-preorder-system/README.md

 - Provide options for customers to specify if they want their bread sliced or unsliced and to choose the quantity (quarter, half, three-quarters, or whole).

-### Tasks and Planning

-Tasks and planning can be seen in the [Bread Preorder System - GitHub Project (click here)](https://github.com/users/diegocardenast/projects/7).

 ### Colour

 The colour selection was generated from the company website: [Hofpfisterei website](https://www.hofpfisterei.de/).
 The main HEX code is [#596eb1](https://g.co/kgs/E5BdCuk).